What we do

-Our charity offers participation in outdoor and adventurous activities to improve emotional and physical wellbeing.
-We focus on a persons' ability to take part, rather than the barriers which may appear to prohibit such pursuits.
-Our experiences, which are predominantly outdoors, are used to help people face personal and physical challenges such as mental health conditions, learning disability, physical disabilities, life-limiting illnesses or life-changing conditions.
+We provide outdoor and adventure-led activities to improve emotional and physical wellbeing.
+We are focused on a persons' ability to take part, rather than the barriers which may have prevented or made participation difficult in the past.
+Our experiences, which are predominantly outdoors, are used to help people face personal and physical challenges.
+We support people with mental health conditions, learning disability or difficulty, physical disability, life-threatening or life-shortening illnesses and life-changing conditions.

-We provide an opportunity to develop life skills and spending time in an outdoor environment helps to encourage an overall sense of wellbeing, naturally.
+Adventure Therapy provides an opportunity to develop life skills and form friendships; and spending time in an outdoor environment helps to encourage an overall sense of wellbeing, naturally.

-Whilst adventure (or wilderness) therapy as a format can be challenging on all levels, it is fun to take part and provides a superb level of accomplishment in addition to improving resilience and fortitude.
+Whilst adventure (or wilderness) therapy can be challenging on all levels, it is fun to take part and provides a superb level of accomplishment in addition to improving vitality, resilience and fortitude.

 Who we support

-We support children (aged 8 and over) and adults, with a wide range of activities available dependent on a persons' age and limitations.
+We support children (aged 8 and above), young people and adults, with a wide range of activities available dependent on a persons' age and ability.

-Whilst we provide our services through personal or professional referrals, we are also flexible in our approach, helping where possible and providing direction to other providers which may be able to assist, if we are not in a position to do so.
+We provide our services through our Professional Referral Partners, but we are flexible in our approach and accept private referrals if required and appropriate.
+We also signpost to other providers which may be able to assist, if we are not in a position to do so.

 How we support